-Painting a room is really that simple.
+Painting interior walls is really that simple.

 Of course you’ll need to do at least two coats, and frequently I have to do three or four coats on the areas that I brush painted because the paint doesn’t go on as thick.
 But all in all, painting a room is a really simple DIY that changes the entire look and feel of a space.

 If you need some inspiration on colors, check out this whole house color scheme.
 These amazing neutrals go in any house!